tommyshado/electricity-app/README.md

 * Implement the DOM functionality in the `electricity.dom.js` file that is needed to make the widget in `index.html` functional.

 ## Add localStorage
 Once the widget is done store the electricity balance in localStorage.
 Be sure  that the data is shown correctly after a refresh.
+The advance should be stored in localStorage - in fact all the totals of the app.

 ## Fork & clone
 Fork and clone this repo.